Biography of René Lacoste, Tennis Player and Founder of Lacoste

 Other Inventions and Patents

 René Lacoste was a prolific inventor throughout his life, and once said, “Inventor should be on my business cards.
 I’ve been inventing all my life.
 In the 1920s, at the age of 24, he invented the tennis ball machine to help him practice his overhead swing.
 You can see 1920s Newsreel footage of Lacoste’s machine on Youtube.
 Early on, he also patented the unique collar of the Lacoste polo shirt.
-In 1961, Lacoste created an innovation in tennis rackets by designing the first tubular steel tennis racket.
-He also developed a new polyurethane golf driver, which helped begin the sport’s transition to composite material-based clubs.

 In his later years, Lacoste continued to create inventions.
 In 1973, he patented a tennis racket with a built-in vibration damper.(4) In 1975, René patented a new type of tennis ball.(5) In 1979, Lacoste filed a patent for easy-to-carry luggage especially designed for carrying tennis rackets.(6)

-In 1989, René filed a patent for an improved tennis racket with more uniform elasticity which improved control.(7) In 1991, Lacoste filed a patent for reducing the weight of molded golf club heads by including cavities within them.(8) Overall, during his life, it is claimed that René filed more than thirty patents, including twenty or so between 1960 and 2000.
+In 1991, Lacoste filed a patent for reducing the weight of molded golf club heads by including cavities within them.(8) Overall, during his life, it is claimed that René filed more than thirty patents, including twenty or so between 1960 and the year 2000.

 Later Life